 IEEE 802.1X authentication at every AP within the mobility domain.

-The FT key hierarchy can be used with SAE, IEEE 802.1X authentication, or PSK authentication.
+The FT key hierarchy can be used with SAE, IEEE 802.1X authentication, PSK authentication, or FILS authentication.

 A three-level key hierarchy provides key separation between the key holders.
 The FT key hierarchy for the Authenticator is shown in Figure 11-31 (FT key hierarchy at an Authenticator).
 An identical key hierarchy exists for the Supplicant, and identical functions are performed by the corresponding S0KH and S1KH.